GIUNKHOAILANG/Supplier-Cost-and-Lead-Time-Analysis/README.md

 ## Executive Summary

 Using a 500-row simulated supplier dataset, I built a five-sheet Excel workbook that turns raw supplier records into a live procurement decision tool.
 A single fact table on Sheet 1 feeds a formula-driven cross-tab summary, a one-cell lookup card, a four-driver what-if scenario model, and an executive dashboard - all linked by formula with zero manual refresh.
 The model surfaces at-risk suppliers via traffic-light flags, lets a procurement manager type any Supplier ID and see all twelve fields populate instantly, and quantifies the financial impact of a cost shock or lead-time reduction across the whole supplier base.
-The output is portfolio-grade in that it demonstrates the four skills any procurement or business analyst is expected to bring to a spreadsheet: structured data modelling, conditional logic, lookup and aggregation, and what-if scenario design.
+The output is portfolio-grade in that it demonstrates the four key skills working with a spreadsheet: structured data modelling, conditional logic, lookup and aggregation, and what-if scenario design.

 <img width="1421" height="1007" alt="image" src="https://github.com/user-attachments/assets/d343e849-2062-4329-a6e4-587e7c1515ee" />

 ## Business Context

 Procurement teams in mid-to-large companies typically manage hundreds of suppliers across multiple spend categories and countries.
-The recurring tasks are the same regardless of industry: (1) identify the suppliers most at risk of missing SLAs, (2) compare cost and lead-time performance across categories and supplier tiers, (3) look up any single supplier's full record on demand, and (4) model the financial impact of cost increases or lead-time improvements before recommending contract changes.
-This workbook is a portfolio-scale demonstration that those four jobs can be wired into a single self-contained Excel file with no external dependencies.
+The recurring tasks are the same regardless of industry:
+(1) identify the suppliers most at risk of missing SLAs (2) compare cost and lead-time performance across categories and supplier tiers (3) look up any single supplier's full record on demand (4) model the financial impact of cost increases or lead-time improvements before recommending contract changes.

 ## The Business Question